 If you previously received KARE 11 with an antenna but are having trouble receiving our signal, rescanning your television can sometimes help solve the problem.

-CLICK HERE to download and print TV rescan instructions.
+CLICK HERE to download and print TV scanning instructions.

-It sounds complicated, but it’s just a few quick and easy steps to rescan your TV.
+It sounds complicated, but it’s just a few quick and easy steps to scan or rescan your TV.

 - Press the MENU button on your television or converter box remote.